 Blowing like she’s at my chamber door”

 Often, we’ve read that Dylan (real name Robert Zimmerman) had changed after his 1966 motorcycle accident and he explains this by saying that the accident spurred his transfiguration (in reference to Jesus’ transformation from a physical to spiritual entity in the New Testament).
 Dylan says that upon reading a book about the Hells Angels, he realised he was transfigured in conjunction with a man sharing his name – Bobby Zimmerman, the president of the San Fernando chapter of the Hells Angels – who also had a motorcycle accident in the 1960s and died.
-Hence, this is why Dylan struggles to explain some things from his past – that person is “long dead.”
+Hence, this is why Dylan seems to be struggling to explain some things from his past – that person is “long dead.”

 Attacking those who’ve accused him of lyrical plagiarism of various authors, Dylan goes for the kill of his critics: “Wussies and pussies complain about that stuff.
 It’s an old thing – it’s part of the tradition.
 It goes way back.
 These are the same people that tried to pin the name Judas on me.
 Judas, the most hated name in human history!
 If you think you’ve been called a bad name, try to work your way out from under that.
 Yeah, and for what?
 For playing an electric guitar?
 As if that is in some kind of way equitable to betraying our Lord and delivering him up to be crucified.
 All those evil motherf**kers can rot in hell.”